 Below are the minimum requirements for admission into the Public Health Sciences PhD Program at WVU.
-For further details on the application requirements and process, visit the SPH section of the <a href="https://gram.google.go
+For further details on the application requirements and process, visit the admissions tab for the major that interests you in the SPH section of the GRADUATE CATALOG.